MurayamaTaro/Intern_Cosmos/README.md

   - 15: The person is driving a purple car on an empty road with blue sky in the background.
   - 25: A truck on the side of the road next to a house.
   - 48: A person is driving a car on a city street, and there are several cars parked on the side of the road.
+  - 57: There is a car driving on a winding road surrounded by trees and hills.
+  - 61: There is a red car racing on an asphalt road in front of a large crowd of people who are watching the race.
+  - 75: There is a traffic jam on the road and police cars are directing traffic.